IrisDimensions/overworld/IrisDimensions-license.md

 3. You may not host publicly available download links to Compiled versions of the Content unless you are using less than 5% of the original Content in a Repository of your own.

-4. You may not host, copy, Modify, distribute, create derivative works, or distribute derivative works of the Content if you are Brian Fopiano <mypsn1550@gmail.com> or are associated with Brian Fopiano.

-5. For any conditions not outlined in the License, refer to your country or state laws for Copyright.
+4. For any conditions not outlined in the License, refer to your country or state laws for Copyright.

-6. If you do not agree to any of the above conditions you must delete the Content in its entirety as well as all copies of the Content and derivative works of the Content that you have made.
+5. If you do not agree to any of the above conditions you must delete the Content in its entirety as well as all copies of the Content and derivative works of the Content that you have made.

 END TERMS AND CONDITIONS